Interview with Dave Eggers

 DE: The first thing we did was just get through the basic story.
 So that was about twelve hours of tape.
 Then I spent some time transcribing and reviewing the story, to see what exactly to do with it.
 At that point, we really hadn’t decided whether I was just helping Valentino write his own book, or if I was writing a book about him.

-VAD: I thought I might want to write my own book, but I learned that I was not ready to do this.
-I was still taking classes in basic writing at Georgia Perimeter College.
+VAD: I thought I might want to write my own book, but I was aware that I was not ready to do this on my own.
+I was at a preliminary stage of my college education, work and transition to a new life in Atlanta, GA.

 DE: For a long while there, we continued doing interviews, and I gathered the material.
 But all along, I really didn’t know exactly what form it would finally take—whether it would be first person or third, whether it would be fiction or nonfiction.
 After about eighteen months of struggle with it, we settled on a fictionalized autobiography, in Valentino’s voice.